 But it’s easy for 1-on-1 meetings to fall by the wayside.
 We’re all busy, and time for these personal interactions often gets cut short, especially when we’re not disciplined.
 That’s a big mistake.

 In my years as a people manager, I’ve seen the impact that effective meetings have when it comes to scaling your team, and this is especially true of 1-on-1s.
 So, here’s my tip #0: actually have 1-on-1 meetings consistently.
-(Weekly or fortnightly.)
+Weekly or twice-monthly typically works best.

 Soak up these next seven tips, then have a chat with your team (or manager) about putting them to use and making the most of your time together.

 1. Share the agenda

 There are competing schools of thought as to whether 1-on-1 meetings are primarily for the benefit of the manager or the team member.
 While it’s important for both parties to feel like the 1-on-1 is a legitimate use of their time, I think team members should get priority here.

 I suggest letting the team member drive 75% of the agenda and the manager 25%.
 Take a minute to agree on the points you’ll cover at the beginning of the meeting.
 (Or, if you’re really organized, beforehand.)
 Team members: with 75% of the power comes 75% of the responsibility!
 Think of topics ahead of time and be sure to come prepared.